biggie-boss/LoreRim/README.md

 - Don't Eat Spell Tomes (API)
 - Don't Hate Me - Taking Care of Business - CHECK AGAIN IF UPDATING
 - Dragon's Teeth Prison - A Dungeon Mod
-- EasierRider's Dungeon Pack - A lot of these are broken.
-Not just that, it causes tons of conflicts with (IMO) better mods.
 - E.C.D.
 Every Cloud Different NAT Add On
 - Embers XD - Glow Maps for ENB
 - eFPS - JK's Riverwood